danpes/Getting-and-Cleaning-Data/CodeBook.md

 # Observed Activities
 - "subject" (integer) the ID of the subject observed, between 1 and 30

-- "al" (character) the type of activity observed:
+- "al" (character) the type of activity observed

 #